How Fast Does a Snail Move?

 Snails vs. Caterpillars

-It's a bit of a lopsided race between snails and caterpillars.
-Snails, the sluggish champions of slowness, typically move at a pace of 0.03 miles per hour (0.048 kilometers per hour).
-In contrast, caterpillars, despite their small size, can surprisingly outpace snails, crawling along at an average speed of 0.035 miles per hour (0.056 kilometers per hour).
-While neither of these creatures is winning any speed contests, caterpillars do have a slight edge.
-Nevertheless, their leisurely movement remains a marvel of nature's design, suited to their unique lifestyles.
+It's a bit of a lopsided race between snails and caterpillars, though both are small and relatively slow.
+Snails typically move at a pace of 0.03 miles per hour (0.048 kilometers per hour or 1.3 cm/s).
+In contrast, caterpillars, despite their small size, can surprisingly outpace snails.
+Some caterpillars can crawl along at an average speed of around 0.035 miles per hour (0.056 kilometers per hour or 1.5 cm/s), with some species being even faster over short bursts.

 Fun Facts About Snail Speed